aungthanlwin/aungthanlwin.github.io/portfolio.markdown

 [//]: # (![MN Computer Systems]({{site.baseurl}}/images/portfolio/mnsys.jpg))

 This is my second job in Singapore.
 I worked in this company for exactly 3 years specializing in POS Systems with different POS clients.
+Maintained existing Sinagpore most used POS Applications from German Based Company Wincor-Nixdor (now Diebold-Nixdorf).
+Used VB.Net, C#, ASP.Net Web Services as development tools.
+Worked on credit-card terminal communication through COM-port by using API and C# native services including various invoice slip printing, different barcode scanning technologies and integrations.

 * * *